-1. Sutapa is working as an analyst with SN Company Limited.
+Sutapa is working as an analyst with SN Company Limited.
 She is entrusted with the responsibility of making a presentation before the senior management.
-She knows that data visualization is an important tool for presentation, and a good data visualization can make her presentation more effective.
+She knows that data Visualisation is an important tool for presentation, and a good data Visualisation can make her presentation more effective.
 However, she is not very sure about the data visualisation tools, that are available.

-What are the important data visualization tools available that Sutapa may use for an effective and impressive presentation.
+What are the important data Visualisation tools available that Sutapa may use for an effective and impressive presentation.

-The instructor may initiate the discussions with explaining the importance of data visualization.
-She may also discuss the objectives of data visualization:
+The instructor may initiate the discussions with explaining the importance of data Visualisation.
+She may also discuss the objectives of data Visualisation: